SomaSekharMarella/StudentGrevianceForm-Blockchain/README.md

 - Support for file attachments
 - Multi-language support

-## Built For IIT Hyderabad Hackathon

-This project was developed for the Web3 Campus Hackathon at IIT Hyderabad, focusing on solving real student problems using blockchain technology.

 **Our Goal:** To demonstrate that blockchain isn't just about cryptocurrencies - it's a powerful tool for building transparent, accountable, and trustworthy systems that can solve real-world problems in academic institutions.